-Lack of sleep not only causes mental fatigue, but it also confuses your brain.
+Lack of sleep not only hinders concentration but also confuses your brain.
 It affects your ability to think clearly.
-The lack of alertness caused by being sleep-deprived makes it super difficult to complete any tasks that require memory, recall or logical reasoning.
+The lack of immediate reaction caused by being sleep-deprived makes it super difficult to complete any tasks that require memory, recall or logical reasoning.

-Along with hectic schedules and too many competing demands, a lack of sleep can also be caused by sleeping disorders, such as sleep apnea.
-Sleeping disorders and poor-quality sleep are closely linked to stress and anxiety, which we’ll look at next.
+Along with hectic schedules and too many competing demands, a lack of sleep can also be caused by medical issues.
+Both these and poor-quality sleep are closely linked to a lack of balance in the mind and body, which we’ll look at next.

 Stress and Anxiety

-It is very difficult to focus on studies when suffering from stress or anxiety.
-Getting adequate sleep, practicing meditation, eating healthy food, and taking regular breaks are some ways to reduce stress and help you to focus on your work.
+Getting adequate sleep, practising meditation, eating healthy food, and taking regular breaks are some ways to reduce the pressure of your schedule and help you to focus on your work.

-However, stress and anxiety are common causes of sleep disruption.
-This, therefore, becomes a vicious cycle where stress leads to poor sleep, which in turn makes stress and anxiety worse.
-When it gets to this stage, chronic stress can have a negative impact on your concentration and memory, making it very difficult to focus on your work.
+When it gets to this stage, persistent pressure can have a negative impact on your concentration and memory, making it very difficult to focus on your work.

 How Does CBD for Focus Work?

-To date, there is only limited research on the impacts of CBD on focus, but we do know that it can have a range of effects on the human body.
-These include impacts relating to stress, anxiety and sleep, some of the major underlying factors that can lead to poor focus and concentration.
+CBD can have a range of effects on the human body.
+These include impacting some of the major underlying factors that can lead to poor focus and concentration.

 CBD binds to certain receptors in the endocannabinoid system, for example CB2 receptors that are known for regulating our immune system.
-In the same way, CBD acts on the receptors that relate to mood, helping to regulate our emotional state and manage stress.
+In the same way, CBD acts on the receptors that relate to mood, helping to regulate our emotional state.